With this document you can:

 We look forward to working with all those with an interest in gambling who share our determination to ensure that gambling is fair, safe and free from crime.

-The Gambling Commission (the Commission) is the national regulator of most forms of gambling in Great Britain.
+The Gambling Commission is the national regulator of most forms of gambling in Great Britain.
 We license and regulate businesses, and key personnel within those businesses, who provide commercial gambling (excluding Spread-Betting).
 We provide advice to Government on gambling.
 We also regulate the National Lottery in the United Kingdom.

 Gambling regulation in a digital age sets out our strategic direction for the next three years (2024 to 2027).
 It should be read alongside our business plans for each year of the strategy.
 We will report on our progress against the commitments made in this strategy in our annual reports.